Lucknow Mahotsav | 2026 Date & Details

 Days 8-9: Food Festival Peak

-While food stalls operate throughout, these days bring special culinary events.
+Food stalls operate throughout the festival, but these days bring special culinary events.
 Master chefs conduct cooking demonstrations of authentic Awadhi dishes.
 The galouti kebabs, tunday kababi, biryani, and kulfi competitions draw massive crowds.
 Evening food walks become the highlight, with people sampling dozens of delicacies.

 Day 10: Grand Finale